-- The course work oral examination must be taken at least one semester or term prior to the final thesis defense. - The coursework oral exam is scheduled by completing Form A and submitting it to the graduate program manager at least one week prior to the date of the examination.
-The student and his or her committee chair are responsible for arranging the time, place, and participation of all graduate committee members. - The student is responsible for organizing and setting the date.
+- The course work oral examination must be taken at least one semester or term prior to the final thesis defense. - The student and his or her committee chair are responsible for arranging the time, place, and participation of all graduate committee members.
+Once scheduled, email the graduate program manager with the schedule details. - The student is responsible for organizing and setting the date.
 The student should also schedule a conference room.
 Two hours should be scheduled. - The graduate committee will serve as the examining committee.
-All members of the committee must be present for the examination. - Each member of the graduate committee asks the student questions that relate to course work the student has taken. - The student need not have completed all study list classes before taking the course work oral examination; however, the majority of courses should be completed.
+All members of the committee must be present for the examination. - Each member of the graduate committee asks the student questions that relate to course work the student has taken. - The student need not have completed all study list classes before taking the course work oral examination; however, the majority of courses should be completed. - At the conclusion of the examination the committee may "Pass", "Pass with Deficiencies to be Corrected", or "Fail" the student.
+The student may retake the examination once in

-- At the conclusion of the examination the committee may "Pass", "Pass with Deficiencies to be Corrected", or "Fail" the student.
-The student may retake the examination once in the event of failure.
+- the event of failure.
 A second failure terminates the student's program.
-If the committee feels that deficiencies need to be corrected, they specify what the deficiencies are and what the student must do to correct those deficiencies. - The Coursework Oral Examination Report Form (Form B) is completed and kept in the student's department file.
-The examination chair (the student's committee chair) indicates when deficiencies are corrected by signing the Examination Report Form.
-Results of the Coursework Oral Exam will be reported to the University by the Graduate program manager. - A typical coursework question may begin with a simple question on a subject that the student should be able to answer at a 100 or 200 level.
+If the committee feels that deficiencies need to be corrected, they specify what the deficiencies are and what the student must do to correct those deficiencies. - The student's graduate committee reports the results of the exam on GradProgress under the Coursework Oral Exam tile. - A typical coursework question may begin with a simple question on a subject that the student should be able to answer at a 100 or 200 level.
 The depth of the student's understanding will be explored as the examiner continues to question the student by asking him/her higher-level questions on the topic up to the graduate level, including questions from the most recent coursework. - Another approach to examine the student's breadth is to ask a diversity of questions on a broad range of topics.
 The breadth of a student's comprehension may be assessed by asking the student to apply a concept to other settings not previously discussed in class.
 Since the goal is to assess the student's breadth and depth of understanding, eventually the student may be asked questions they can no longer answer.
 This does not mean that the student has failed the exam; rather it indicates the point at which the student's understanding of a concept is exhausted. - Students should dress professionally for their coursework oral exam.